Bharath07T/Library-Management-System/README.md

-Hotel Billing System
+Library Management System:

-Project Overview:
+📌 Project Overview:

-The Hotel Billing System is a Java-based application designed to streamline restaurant and hotel billing processes.
-It allows restaurant owners to manage menu items, take customer orders, generate invoices, and process payments efficiently.
+The Library Management System is a console-based Java application that helps automate library operations such as managing books, members, borrowing and returning books, and calculating overdue fines.
+This system is designed to simulate real-life library workflows using object-oriented programming principles.

 Features: